ScholliYT/agopengps-phidgets-steering/README.md

-The overall architecture consits of a python server (running on the same computer as AgOpenGPS) communicating via UDP traffic with AgIO on the one side and via an USB connection using the Phidgets SDK with the motor controller.
+The overall architecture consits of a python server (running on the same computer as AgOpenGPS) communicating via UDP traffic with AgIO on the one side and via an USB connection using the [Python Phidgets SDK](https://www.phidgets.com/docs/Language_-_Python#Quick_Downloads) with the motor controller.

+# Warning
+Please note that this project is just a proof of concept and may fail / crash suddenly.

 # Similar / inspring Projects
 - https://github.com/salmiac/pi-steer/